Why do so many in America accept journalistic and scholarship intimidation and censorship?

 Editing: Jim W. Dean

-Posted by Kevin Barrett on April 27, 2014, With 8482 Reads Filed under 9/11, Holocaust, Investigations, JFK Assassination.
+Posted by Kevin Barrett on April 27, 2014, With 8492 Reads Filed under 9/11, Holocaust, Investigations, JFK Assassination.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.